CodeYourFuture/curriculum/content/js2/blocks/add-to-pot/index.md

     2='Limit the objectives to 3-5 items'
     3='Write objectives you can measure'
 +++

+In this case, our assertion isn’t based on the return value of `addToPot`.
+We're checking that `updateName` **mutates** the `name property` of the object.
+In other words, we're testing that `addToPot` has a **side effect**.

+To have a side effect, we expect it to mutate the deposits array by adding the amount into the pot.

+We can write a first test

 We can think about the different ways we could update the ` savingsPot` object.
 We may want to deposit some money so we can implement a method called `addToPot` which takes some amount and then updates the deposits for the savings pot.